digitalocean/doctl/CONTRIBUTING.md

    the issue tracker clean.
 The issue is still indexed and available for future viewers, or can be re-opened if necessary.

+## Pull Requests

+Pull requests must always be opened from a fork of `doctl`, even if you have commit rights to the repository.

 ## Developing

 `doctl` has `make` commands for most tooling in the `Makefile`.
 Run `make`